cedadev/jasmin-help-hugo-hinode/content/docs/interactive-computing/jasmin-notebooks-service.md

 1. Open a terminal in JupyterLab (File → New → Terminal)
 2. Run `conda env list` to see all available Jaspy and JasR environments
 3. Activate the environment you want: `conda activate <environment-name>`
-4. Install it as a kernel: `python -m ipykernel install --user --name <kernel-name>`
+4. Register it as a kernel: `register-kernel`

 The kernel will then appear in your list of available kernels and persist across sessions.
 These older versions are maintained for the same period as they are available on the scientific analysis servers.

+If you previously registered a conda environment as a kernel using `python -m ipykernel install`, and are having package loading problems, see [My conda environment kernel doesn't find packages](#my-conda-environment-kernel-doesnt-find-packages-that-are-installed-in-the-environment) for an explanation and fix.

 ### Using Julia
 The notebook service has `juliaup` installed, which can be used to provision